-Contemporary biographers suggest Geoffrey Chaucer was born around 1340-1343 as a result of testimony he delivered at a recorded legal proceeding (a dispute between two families as to which family had the right to display a certain coat of arms) in 1386 in which he claimed to be “forty years old and more.”
+Contemporary biographers suggest Geoffrey Chaucer was born around 1340-1343 as a result of testimony he delivered at a recorded legal proceeding (a dispute between two families over which family had the right to display a certain coat of arms) in 1386 in which Chaucer claimed to be “forty years old and more.”
 He was once a soldier who fought in the Hundred Years War, particularly King Edward III’s siege of the French city of Rheims.

 (Pictured above: A drawing of Chaucer from the famous Ellesmere Manuscript, a text of The Canterbury Tales dating back to the early 15th century.
 It was clearly commissioned by a very wealthy patron, and the text passed through the hands of English gentry before it came to the Ellesmere family.
 The Ellesmere text is currently owned by the Huntington Library in Los Angeles.)